The Veterinary Cat Clinic

 Jenny graduated from Glasgow Vet School in 1998 before going to work in a mixed practice in the North East of England.
 She then took a year out to travel and locumed throughout Britain for a further year on her return.

 Jenny spent several years working in small animal practice in Glasgow, moving through to Edinburgh in the summer of 2006.
 Soon after joining The Cat Clinic in 2007, Jenny gained her ESVS GP Certificate in Small Animal Medicine.
 She now works part-time juggling her love of veterinary medicine with motherhood.
-She also lives with a mischievous Maine Coon, Cairn, and a gentle Lurcher called Max.
+She also lives with a (not so clever) kitten called Jester.
 Jenny became owner and Director of The Cat Clinic in February 2017.

 Claire Ferries Veterinary Surgeon

 Claire graduated from University College Dublin in 2002.
 She worked in small animal practice in England for 4 years before accepting a position with a charitable organisation in Mauritius working to improve the lives of the numerous cats and dogs on the island.
 Claire initially came to Edinburgh as a locum vet which included some time working for The Cat Clinic.
 She made the permanent move here in 2010 and has worked in small animal practice in the area ever since.
-Claire has always had a particular interest in feline medicine and lives with her husband, daughter and their cat Molly.
+Claire has always had a particular interest in feline medicine.

 Veterinary Surgeon